gitkailash/Hosting-an-static-website/README.md

 # Hosting-an-static-website

-This guide will help you host a secure, scalable static website on AWS using S3, ACM, CloudFront, and Route 53.
+This guide will help you host a secure, scalable static website on AWS using S3, ACM, CloudFront, Route 53 and CodePipeline.
 Follow these steps to get your website up and running with a custom domain and SSL/TLS encryption.

 ---